sagemath/sagewiki_to_gh-2022-10-10/days30_statusreports.md

  * Florent Hivert, Jason Bandlow, Travis Scrimshaw, and Nicolas had a long design discussion about set factories.
 Florent Hivert wrote a patch implementing the design which is currently tested on combinat queue and should be submitted shortly [[http://trac.sagemath.org/sage_trac/ticket/10194|#10194]].

  * Christian Stump worked on the implementation of reflection worked, and had many discussions with Nicolas about the design.
-It turned out that the ``category with adjective'' idiom that Nicolas had implemented two weeks before in Montreal came just handy for this [[http://trac.sagemath.org/sage_trac/ticket/10963|#10963]].
+It turned out that the "category with adjective" idiom that Nicolas had implemented two weeks before in Montreal came just handy for this [[http://trac.sagemath.org/sage_trac/ticket/10963|#10963]].

  * Christian Stump and Florent Hivert worked on the optimization of the universal cyclotomic field

  * Jason Bandlow completed an initial implementation of k-Schur functions as a subring of the ring of symmetric functions after design discussions with Nicolas, Anne, ....
 The code was pushed to the sage-combinat server.

- * Rob Beezer and Nicolas worked on the conversion of the French ``Introduction to Sage'' book to worksheets using Rob's conversion scripts.
+ * Rob Beezer and Nicolas worked on the conversion of the French "Introduction to Sage" book to worksheets using Rob's conversion scripts.

  * Rob Beezer and Nicolas finalized [[http://trac.sagemath.org/sage_trac/ticket/10334|#10334: miscellaneous cleanup in perm_gps preparing for domains]]